State Guide

 Common mistakes when searching by name in Iowa

-- Treating Council Bluffs (Pottawattamie County) as an Iowa-only search — many Omaha metro residents have records in both Nebraska and Iowa, and Douglas County, Nebraska records should be checked alongside Iowa Courts Online for Pottawattamie County searches.
+• Treating Council Bluffs (Pottawattamie County) as an Iowa-only search — many Omaha metro residents have records in both Nebraska and Iowa, and Douglas County, Nebraska records should be checked alongside Iowa Courts Online.

-- Overlooking Davenport and the Quad Cities — Davenport is in Scott County, Iowa, but the Quad Cities metro spans Scott County, IA and Rock Island County, IL.
-Residents of the Quad Cities metro frequently have records in both states.
+• Overlooking Davenport and the Quad Cities — Davenport is in Scott County, Iowa, but the Quad Cities metro spans Scott County, IA and Rock Island County, IL, and residents frequently have records in both states.

 Iowa quick facts